williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 The API takes a grant type of either *authorization_code*, *password*, *refresh_token*, or *client_credentials* and the corresponding credentials and returns back an Access Token.
 A Refresh Token will be returned if *offline_access* scope is requested using authorization_code, password, or refresh_token grant type.
 Additionally, using the authorization_code grant type will return an ID Token if the *openid* scope is requested.

-> Note:  No errors occur if you use this endpoint, but it isn’t useful until custom scopes or resource servers are available.
-We recommend you wait until custom scopes and resource servers are available.

 #### Request Parameters

 The following parameters can be posted as a part of the URL-encoded form values to the API.